 The Reading Agency

 The Reading Agency Hub has free activities and resources for all ages and abilities.
-The page on this link https://readingagency.org.uk will be refreshed every two weeks so do keep going back to access more free toolkits and activities.
+Follow this link https://readingagency.org.uk and look for resources information.

 The Northamptonshire Libraries Rhymetime provision is online.
 Please follow this link: https://www.youtube.com/channel/UC2ouq9dvlOGwIOV11Jvm8Vw/videos

 Explore nature and get closer to wildlife and the outside world.
 There are loads of great ideas and resources to help kids and families connect with nature, from simple activities to do at home or at school, to wild clubs, fun articles and family-friendly reserves and events.
 Follow this link to find out more https://www.rspb.org.uk/fun-and-learning/

 Currently using nature and the outdoors to enhance the well-being of people living with dementia, their families and carers and support the development, learning and well being of children with additional needs and their families.
 Follow this link for activities designed to be suitable for a wide range of participants which can be adapted to suit different needs: https://www.sensorytrust.org.uk/resources/activities

 The Skills Toolkit

 Want to learn a new skill whilst at home?
 Lockdown has made life difficult for many, but if you can find the time, grab this opportunity to build up your existing skill set and discover new talents.
 Free digital and numeracy courses to build your skills are available on this link: https://theskillstoolkit.campaign.gov.uk/

 50 ways to explore England while staying at home.
 Follow this link and take virtual tours of England’s top attractions, visit the Puppetry Festival, sing along with the Wind in the Willows and so on… https://www.visitengland.com/things-do-to-at-home-bored